zoltanvb/retroarch-cross-compile/README.md

 ## Caveats
 - `gcc` is present, but it produces x86_64 code, if this happens, makefile has redefined CC/CXX.
-Use `readelf -h` on the produced binary to check. hardfloat is coming from compiler (both compilers)
+Use `readelf -h` on the produced binary to check.
+- hardfloat is coming from compiler (both compilers)
 - compiling for armv6 is theoretically supported but needs to be tested (see https://stackoverflow.com/questions/35132319/build-for-armv6-with-gnueabihf/51201725#51201725)
 - `cmake` is present but wasn't tested in detail
 - image does not contain any particular HW library like `libbrcmEGL` for Raspberry Pi. so it will not be able to link against that.
-This means a severe performance hit for any core that uses OpenGL (or Retroarch itself).
+This may mean a severe performance hit for any core that uses OpenGL (or Retroarch itself), depending on OS.
+See https://forums.raspberrypi.com/viewtopic.php?t=317511 for some RPi specifics.
 - image is for Unix/Linux target.
 Does not contain any Android or iOS tools.